 - Local coordinates collected with a Total Station

-Both VirtualSurveyor and TerrainCreator apps provide a Point Mapping workflow that connects GNSS measurements to Total Station measurements.
+The TerrainCreator app provides a Point Mapping workflow that connects GNSS measurements to Total Station measurements.
 Using the setup wizard in Settings, you can create an LCS by manually entering points.

 When you begin, you’ll choose the type of World Coordinate System you want to link to your local coordinates.
-Virtual Surveyor supports both Geographic and Projected coordinate systems.
+Virtual Surveyor supports both Geographic coordinate systems (GCS) and Projected coordinate systems (PCS).
 The steps below walk through creating an LCS using a Geographic coordinate system first, with notes on how the process differs when using a Projected system at the end of the article.

 Create a Local Coordinate System Using a Geographic Coordinate System